xydian/frontend-intro/README.md

 ![Scene with orthographic camera](assets/screenshot_1.png)

 For starters draw a line from -3/0/0 to -3/5/0 on the grid with a thickness of 4 and a color of your choice.
 Use the [Line component](https://github.com/pmndrs/drei#line) of @react-three/drei.
+You need to modify `src/pages/page2.tsx` for the changes to appear on the Scene with orthographic camera

 ### Task 2